 [ from left to right: Clark Johnson, Peter Searcy] (**)

 I: Hi David.
-I appreciated a lot the fact you actually lost some of your busy time reviewing my Squirrel Bait Band-Family Tree, and agreed to answer few question about the band.
-Thank you very much for being so kind too, really felt there were no walls at all between you (the genius artist) and me (the emotional 26-years-old kid still-crying-while-listening-to-Black Light Poster Child).
+We appreciated a lot the fact you actually lost some of your busy time reviewing our Squirrel Bait Band-Family Tree, and agreed to answer a few questions about the band.
+Thank you very much for being so kind too, really felt there were no walls at all between you (the genius artist) and us (the emotional kids still-crying-while-listening-to-Black Light Poster Child).
 It’s not as common as one would expect, even nowadays when all the barriers have been ‘digitally’ burned down… people are still pretty much into themselves only, you know.

-So, I’m bothering you about Squirrel Bait.
-Are you gonna beat me up at the end of this?
+So, we’re bothering you about Squirrel Bait.
+Are you gonna beat us up at the end of this?

 DG: Who can know the future?

 I: The line-up was the same on the following tape, the so-called (on the internet, at least) ‘demo 8-83’.
-Vocals seems quite good to me… why did you left it to Searcy the following year?
+Vocals seem quite good… why did you leave it to Searcy the following year?
 Was it a spontaneous thing, or were you simply not interested in singing at the time?

 DG: Yes, even if Squirrel Bait was in the process of refining our sound, I was increasingly omnivorous in my listening, really enjoying Leonard Cohen and Phil Ochs, but also the Red Krayola, the Thirteenth Floor Elevators, Sun Ra – just heading in many different directions at the same time.

 I: Talking about the only live footage of the band available online: how old were you at the time?
 It seems to me you were not a teenager at all.
-I mean, you do look very young, yet your presence on the stage and your ability is great.
-It’s fun because you were kind of conducting the band through the song being in a very central position on the stage, like a master of puppets…
+You do look very young, yet your presence on the stage and your ability are great.
+It’s fun because you were kind of conducting the band through the song is in a very central position on the stage, like a master of puppets…

 DG: That video is from Squirrel Bait opening for Hüsker Dü in the spring of 1985.
 I was 17 years old.
 At the time, it might have been the most fun, incredible day of my life.